 Mr. Thatcher had taught the girls before they left Salt Lake City for Hollywood, and presented them together with three other girls at the Elks Ladies' Club annual fete in a musical revue on 19th May 1934, four years earlier.

 Their three films from 1938 included their wonderful performance in Sally, Irene and Mary, where they sang and danced with the three adult stars and certainly did not disappoint!
 This is one of the best movie appearances of The Brian Sisters, if not the best.
 Although only about 14, 11 and 10 at the time, they perform delightfully and are the obvious stars of this part of the film.
 It's easy to see why the film makers delighted in having such talented youngsters available to provide 'kiddie appeal' to their films!

 The Lowell Sun newspaper said in the 22nd March 1938 issue:

 "The 'Who Stole the Jam?' routine, near the finale, is cute and sweet, with the three little Brian sisters stealing your heart away.
 They have something different."

 They also helped Shirley Temple look good in Little Miss Broadway.
-On the recent colorized DVD, their second rendering of Be Optimistic is played during the initial DVD menu - it is easily the best song on the DVD and well sung - at least by Betty and Doris, who unfortunately were told to 'Sing it like Shirley does'.
+On the recent colorized DVD, their second rendering of Be Optimistic is played during the initial DVD menu - it is easily the best song on the DVD and well sung - certainly by Betty and Doris, who were told to 'Sing it like Shirley does'.

 Gwen was not allowed in this film; Mrs Temple thought her to be 'unfair competition' to Shirley, so only Doris and Betty appear.
 They didn't enjoy singing with Shirley, whose singing is nowhere near as proficient as The Brian Sisters.
 Well, listen for yourself...